How Do I Put Contacts In?

 "When my patients ask how to put in contacts, I always tell them that there is a process that starts before you actually put the physical contact in your eye,” says Dr. Wende.
 He recommends the following steps:

 - Make sure your hands are thoroughly washed and dried with a lint free towel before applying your contact lenses.
 Avoid any oily or heavily scented soaps or any products that contain moisturizing components.
 Lotions or oils can transfer from your fingertips to the contact lens, making it very uncomfortable upon insertion.

 - Before you open up your contact lenses case, gently shake it to ensure the contacts are not stuck.
 Gently shaking the case will loosen the contact lenses from any part of the case.
 If you forget to shake the case and end up pulling the stuck contact away with your fingers, there is a higher chance of damaging the lens.

 - Place the contact lens into the palm of your hand and rinse with an approved contact lens solution.
 Your doctor can help you select the right kind.
 Then, place the contact lens on your index or middle finger.

 Contact Lens Safety Tips

 Learning how to put in contacts for the first time can be a little tricky, but after some practice, it becomes second nature.
 Keep in mind these Do's and Don'ts to make the process a little easier.

 - DO make sure your contact lenses and storage cases are cleaned and disinfected regularly.

 - DO replace your contact lenses regularly, according to your doctor's or the manufacturer’s instructions.

 - DO always rub contact lenses when you clean them, even if using a "no-rub" solution.

 - DON'T place contact lenses in your mouth or use saliva to wet them.

-- DON'T "top off" old solution in your contact lens case.
-Rather, discard old solution and replace it with fresh solution.
+- DON'T "top up" old solution in your contact lens case.
+Rather, discard the old solution and replace it with fresh solution.